nonlocalmodels/NLMech/docs/paper.md

 # Summary

 The open source code *NLMech* is an implementation of finite element and finite difference approximation of nonlocal models, \emph{e.g.}\ peridynamic.
-Peridyanmic (PD) [@silling2007peridynamic,@silling2005meshfree] is a nonlocal formulation of classical continuum mechanics wit a focus on discontinuities as they arise at crack and fractures.
+Peridynamic (PD) [@silling2007peridynamic,@silling2005meshfree] is a nonlocal formulation of classical continuum mechanics wit a focus on discontinuities as they arise at crack and fractures.
 Successful comparison against a variety of experiments have been done [@diehl2019review].
 The governing equation of motion for bond-based PD [@silling2005meshfree] reads as

 $$ \varrho(\mathbf{X})\ddot{\mathbf{u}}(t,\mathbf{X}) = \int\limits_{B_\delta(\mathbf{X})}\mathbf{f}(\mathbf{u}(t,\mathbf{X}')-\mathbf{u}(t,\mathbf{X}),\mathbf{X}'-\mathbf{X}) d\mathbf{X}' + \mathbf{b}(t,\mathbf{X}) \text{ in } D$$